 net user newUseranme newPassword /add net localgroup Adminstrators newUseranme /add

-Reboot your computer, sign-in with your newly created users account, navigate to
+Restart your computer, sign-in with your newly created users account, navigate to

 C:\Users\oldUserAccountForgottenPassword\ and move all your data to the new account to start over.
-Then follow steps 13 to 17.

 There you have it folks.
 We just went through the steps to manipulate the utilman.exe and cmd.exe utilities within Windows to allow us to use simple commands to reset your Windows 10 password without having to resource to third-party methods.

 It’s important to note that this method should work as long as you’re trying to reset the Windows 10 password from a local account without any kind of encryption.
-If you use any sort of encryption, such as BitLocker, you will need the original password to get access to the account, otherwise you may lose your data.
+If you use any sort of encryption, such as BitLocker, you will need the original password to get access to the account.
+Otherwise you may lose your data.